AUTUMN WINDS ALBUM

 Donations are being processed through my New Music organization CMASH’s Fiscal Sponsorship with Fractured Atlas*.
 This button will take you to CMASH’s donation portal.
 If you encounter any issues please feel free to reach out directly to me: firstname.lastname@example.org

 In July 2018, composer Kirk O'Riordan joined pianist Holly Roadfeldt, violist Peter Dutilly and soprano Ann Moss for a 9-day residency at Avaloch Farm Music Institute, where they work-shopped and rehearsed a full album’s worth of newly-composed repertoire by O'Riordan.

 The group then traveled to Easton, PA for recording sessions with five-time GRAMMY® winning Producer/Engineer Andreas Meyer to track their forthcoming album AUTUMN WINDS.
-The album will be released in Fall, 2019 on PARMA recording label.
+The album will be released in Feb, 2020 on PARMA recording label.

 This recording project is being entirely self-funded by us, the artists, through a combination of university grants, crowdfunding, and individual donations.
 We still need help raising our post-production budget which will pay for the processes of editing, mixing and mastering.
 Please consider making a tax-deductible donation via my fiscal sponsor Fractured Atlas.*